Interested in hosting a Solveathon? Fill out this brief form.

 - Food and materials throughout the day.
 People run on snacks (and coffee), and ideas are workshopped with sticky notes, easel pads, and markers.

-- Content, schedule, and best practices from Solve.
+- Content, a schedule, and best practices from Solve.
 We do this part for you!
-We’ll provide a toolkit and digital training that covers different event lengths, audiences, facilitator tips and tricks, and much more.
+We’ll provide a toolkit that covers different event lengths, audiences, facilitator tips and tricks, and much more.

 A Solveathon is free to host and must be free to attend.
-We encourage hosts from anywhere in the world to apply: there are great ideas everywhere, and Solve’s mission is to find them, make them visible, and get them the resources they need to have an (even bigger) impact.
+We encourage hosts from anywhere in the world to apply: talent and ingenuity exist everywhere, and we believe we must find and support those with big ideas.

 Participants workshop new solution ideas at Solve at MIT in May 2018.
 (Photo: Adam Schultz / MIT Solve)